Daniel-Krueger/daniel-krueger.github.io/_drafts/2021-02-15-tips-and-tricks-process-design-part-3.md

 # User Assignments: Creating the parent workflow

-This is the part 3 of my “Tips and tricks while designing a process” in WEBCON BPS.
+This is the part 3 of my “Building Business Processes with WEBCON BPS – an expert guide” in WEBCON BPS.

 In the first [part 1](/posts/2021/02/01/tips-and-tricks-process-design-part-1)